rust-lang/rust/text/0000-rename-int-uint.md

 This RFC originally proposed a new pair of alternatives `intx/uintx`.

-However, given the discussions about the previous revisions of this RFC, and the discussions in [Restarting the `int/uint` Discussion]( http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), this RFC author now believes that `iptr/uptr` and `imem/umem` can still be viable candidates.
+However, given the discussions about the previous revisions of this RFC, and the discussions in [Restarting the `int/uint` Discussion]( http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), this RFC author (@CloudiDust) now believes that `intx/uintx` are not ideal.
+Instead, `ipsz/upsz` are this author's favourites now.

-This RFC also proposes two more pairs of candidates: `intp/uintp` and `intm/uintm`, which are actually variants of the above, but stress the `int` part instead of the `ptr`/`mem` part, which may make them subjectively better (or worse), as some would think `iptr/uptr` and `imem/umem` stress the wrong part of the name, and don't look like integer types.

 # Detailed Design

-Rename `int/uint` to one of the above pairs of candidates.
+Rename `int/uint` to `ipsz/upsz`, and use `ipsz/upsz` directly as literal suffixes for pointer-sized integers. `ipsz/upsz` are short for **signed/unsigned integer, pointer-sized**.

 Update code and documentation to use pointer-sized integers more narrowly for their intended purposes.
 Provide a deprecation period to carry out these updates.

-Also, a decision should be made about whether to introduce the respective literal suffixes `ip/up` or `im/um`, or use the type names as literal suffixes.

-This author believes that, if `iptr/uptr` or `imem/umem` are chosen, they should be used directly as suffixes, but if `intp/uintp` or `intm/uintm` are chosen, then `ip/up` or `im/um` should be used, as `uintp`/`uintm` may be too long as suffixes. `ip/up` and `im/um` don't make good *type names* though, as they are too short and have meanings unrelated to integers.

 ## Advantages

-Each pair of candidates make different trade-offs, and choosing one would be a quite subjective matter.
-But they are all better than `int/uint`.

-### The advantages of all candidates over `int/uint`:
+The advantages of `ipsz/upsz` are:

 - The names are foreign to programmers from other languages, so they are less likely to make incorrect assumptions, or use them out of habit.
-- But not too foreign, they still look like integers. (`intp/uintp` and `intm/uintm` may be a bit better here.)
-- They follow the same *signed-ness + size* naming pattern used by other integer types like `i32/u32`. (`iptr/uptr` and `imem/umem` are better here as they follow the pattern more faithfully.
-Please see the following discussion for why `imem/umem` also have the *size* part.)
+- They follow the same *signed-ness + size* naming pattern used by other integer types like `i32/u32`.

-### The advantages and disadvantages of suffixes `ptr`/`p` and `mem`/`m`:

-#### `iptr/uptr` and `intp/uintp`:
+- The actual semantics of the types are right there in the names, but the names don't stress the `p` (pointer) parts.
+- If anything, the names actually stress the `sz` (size) parts.
+- They are (comparatively) easy on the eyes.

+In order to see why some of the above points are advantages, please refer to the **Alternatives** section for the discussions of the other candidates.

+# Drawbacks

+- Renaming `int`/`uint` requires changing much existing code.
+On the other hand, this is an ideal opportunity to fix integer portability bugs.
+- Some consider `ipsz/upsz` to be letter soup, and they are right.
+But this author expects `ipsz/upsz` to be easily understandable *and pleasant to use* once the documentation gets consulted.

+# Alternatives

+## A. Keep the status quo.

+Which may hurt in the long run, especially when there is at least one (would-be?) high-profile language (which is Rust-inspired) taking the opposite stance of Rust.

+The following alternatives make different trade-offs, and choosing one would be quite a subjective matter.
+But they are all better than the status quo.

+## B. `iptr/uptr`:

 - Pros: "Pointer-sized integer", exactly what they are.
 - Cons: C/C++ have `intptr_t/uintptr_t`, which are typically *only* used for storing casted pointer values.
 We don't want people to confuse the Rust types with the C/C++ ones, as the Rust ones have more typical use cases.
 Also, people may wonder why all data structures have "pointers" in their method signatures.
 Besides the "funny-looking" aspect, the names may have an incorrect "pointer fiddling and unsafe staff" connotation there, as `ptr` isn't usually seen in safe Rust code.

-#### `imem/umem` and `intm/uintm`:
+## C. `imem/umem`:

-When originally proposed, `mem`/`m` are interpreted as "memory numbers" (See @1fish2's comment in[RFC PR 464](https://github.com/rust-lang/rfcs/pull/464)):
+When originally proposed, `mem`/`m` are interpreted as "memory numbers" (See @1fish2's comment in [RFC PR 464](https://github.com/rust-lang/rfcs/pull/464)):

 > `imem`/`umem` are "memory numbers."
 They're good for indexes, counts, offsets, sizes, etc. As memory numbers, it makes sense that they're sized by the address space.